pescuma/miranda-plugins/trunk/Miranda/Protocols/SIP/Docs/sip_readme.txt

 Known bugs:
-- When you login, you will only show online the contacts that already are online (contacts that came online after that will stay offline)
+- When you login, you will only show online the contacts that already are online (contacts that came online after that will stay offline).
+Only happens with some servers.
 - Password is sent as plain text